Holiday (Green Day song): Music video

 The first half of the video takes place in a car (a 1968 Mercury Monterey convertible), where Billie Joe Armstrong, Mike Dirnt and Tré Cool are partying around in Las Vegas.
 In the second half, they are cavorting in a bar where each of the band members portrays several different characters.
 Billie Joe Armstrong plays the mentioned Representative of California, two fighting clients, a punk rocker and a nerd.
 Tré Cool plays a drunken priest, an arrested patron, and a female prostitute.
 Mike Dirnt plays the barman, another punk, and a policeman.
 There are also scenes featuring seemingly worn-down can-can dancers.
 At the end of the video, the car smokes to a halt in the field that "Boulevard of Broken Dreams" begins in.
 Like the video for "Boulevard of Broken Dreams", this video was directed by Samuel Bayer.

 The band arrived at the 2005 MTV Video Music Awards in the same car, this time "pimped out" by James Washburn, a friend of the band.

 Live performances

 "Holiday" has been included on the set lists of numerous Green Day concert tours, some of which played American Idiot in its entirety to promote the album.
 The song was included on the set list for the Revolution Radio Tour in 2016, where the songs lyrics were adjusted to protest against Donald Trump's presidential campaign.
 It was later included on the set list for the Hella Mega Tour, a concert tour for Green Day, Fall Out Boy, and Weezer that began in 2021.
 The song was later included on the set list for the Saviors Tour, alongside every other song from American Idiot.

+At Super Bowl LX, Green Day performed a medley that included "Holiday".
+The bridge was omitted and the band refrained from playing the song's political lyrics.
+Armstrong had condemned the Trump administration and United States Immigration and Customs Enforcement while performing at a pre-Super Bowl concert, while dedicating "Holiday" to the city of Minneapolis amid ICE's Operation Metro Surge.